faramarz91/Infosys-Responsible-AI-Toolkit/responsible-ai-moderationmodel/README.md

 1. To address the issue where the Passport Number is not recognized in Privacy, modify the "piiEntitiesToBeRedacted" field in the privacy() under service.py file (line no: 98) from None to an empty list [].
 This adjustment ensures that the Passport Number is correctly identified.

 2. Do not use this Moderation Model repository as a standalone repository.
 It serves as the base or dependency for the Moderation Layer repository, which provides the 'Guardrail' functionality, so access this repository APIs through Moderation layer.

+## Docker Image
+The Docker image for the ModerationModel module has been published on Docker Hub.
+You can access it here: [ModerationModel image](https://hub.docker.com/repository/docker/infosysresponsibleaitoolkit/responsible-ai-moderationmodel)

 ## License
 The source code for the project is licensed under the MIT license, which you can find in the [LICENSE.txt](LICENSE.txt) file.